biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/04_messages.md

 ### DepositClaim

-Sent to Biyachain when a `SendToBiyachainEvent` is emitted from the `Peggy contract`.\
+Sent to Biya Chain when a `SendToBiyachainEvent` is emitted from the `Peggy contract`.\
-This occurs whenever a user is making an individual deposit from Ethereum to Biyachain.
+This occurs whenever a user is making an individual deposit from Ethereum to Biya Chain.

 ```go
 type MsgDepositClaim struct {